To share and not share a singlet: control qubit and nonclassicality in teleportation: No classical communication when the control is off

-Since Path 1 always achieves fidelity greater than $\frac{1}{2}$ (fidelity corresponding to a random guess) whereas there are instances when fidelity corresponding to Path 2 is less than $\frac{1}{2}$, one may apparently conclude that usage of the Hadamard rotation does not have any overall advantage.
+This is equivalent to the case when the control qubit is present but is devoid of any quantum coherence in the $\{\ket{\text{on}},\ket{\text{off}}\}$ basis.
+Since the classical mixture always provides fidelity greater than $\frac{1}{2}$ (fidelity corresponding to a random guess), whereas there are instances when fidelity using the quantum control is less than $\frac{1}{2}$, one may apparently conclude that the quantumness of the control does not have any overall advantage.
 But this is not the case.
-In the following subsection, we present a formal comparison between the two paths.
+In the following subsection, we present a formal comparison between $\mathcal{F}_{\text{Pr}_1}$ and $\mathcal{F}_{\text{Pr}_1}^{\text{mix}}$.